The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Summary and conclusions

 \section{Summary and conclusions}

 In this work, we use the new Generation III Bern model of planetary formation and evolution presented in \paperone{} to compute synthetic planetary populations of solar-like stars.
 The model assumes that planets form according to the core accretion paradigm.
 During the formation stage (0 to \SI{20}{\mega\year}), the model self-consistently evolves a 1D radial constant-$\alpha$ gas disc with internal and external photoevaporation, and the dynamical state of planetesimals under viscous stirring and damping by gas drag.
-Accretion of solids by the protoplanets includes both of planetesimals and giant impacts, while gas accretion is obtained by solving the 1D spherically-symmetric internal structure equations.
-The model also includes gas-driven planetary migration and gravitational interactions between the protoplanets by means the \texttt{mercury} \textit{N}-body integrator.
-During the evolutionary phase (\SI{20}{\mega\year} to \SI{10}{\giga\year}) we follow the thermodynamic evolution (cooling and contraction) of the individual planets the effects of atmospheric escape, bloating, and stellar tides.
+Accretion of solids by the protoplanets includes both planetesimals and giant impacts, while gas accretion is obtained by solving the 1D spherically-symmetric internal structure equations.
+The model also includes gas-driven planetary migration and gravitational interactions between the protoplanets by means of the \texttt{mercury} \textit{N}-body integrator.
+During the evolutionary phase (\SI{20}{\mega\year} to \SI{10}{\giga\year}) we follow the thermodynamic evolution (cooling and contraction) of the individual planets including the effects of atmospheric escape, bloating, and stellar tides.

-To synthesise populations, we vary four initial conditions of the the model according to observed distributions.
-These Monte Carlo variables are: the initial mass of the gas disk \citep{2018ApJSTychoniec}, the dust-to-gas ratio which is tied to the stellar [Fe/H] \citep{2005AASantos}, the external photoevaporation rate which is distributed such that the synthetic disks have a lifetime distribution compatible with the observed one (see Sect.~\ref{sec:mwind}), and the inner edge of the protoplanetary disc \citep{2017AAVenuti}.
+To synthesise populations, we vary four disc initial conditions of the the model according to observed (or observationally motivated) distributions.
+These Monte Carlo variables are: the initial mass of the gas disc \citep{2018ApJSTychoniec}, the dust-to-gas ratio which is tied to the stellar [Fe/H] \citep{2005AASantos}, the external photoevaporation rate which is distributed such that the synthetic discs have a lifetime distribution compatible with the observed one (see Sect.~\ref{sec:mwind}), and the inner edge of the protoplanetary disc \citep{2017AAVenuti}.
 Lunar-mass (\SI{e-2}{\mearth}) planetary seeds are put with a uniform probability in the logarithm of the distance into the disc.
 We compute five populations, each with a different the initial number of seeds per system (or disc).